wasupu/wasupu/README.md

 Test robots in a plain, any geometric, wallet world.
 Like a house.
 One autonomous robot in a plain, any geometric, wallet world.

-See the [roadmap](https://github.com/wasupu/wasupu/wiki/Roadmap) for a more detailed explanation
+See the wiki page [roadmap](https://github.com/wasupu/wasupu/wiki/Roadmap) for a more detailed explanation